CFT-HY/HILA/README-copy.md

 #### Installing dependencies for HILA preprocessor:

-If one opts to use a singularity container skip to HILA applications dependencies.

-If one opts to use a docker container, skip  directly to the [installation](#installation) section.
+If one opts to use a docker or singularity container, skip  directly to the [installation](#installation) section.

 For building *hilapp*, you need [clang](https://clang.llvm.org/) development tools (actually, only include files).
 These can be found in most Linux distribution repos, e.g. in Ubuntu 22.04: